AvishekPD/geeknozy/README.md

 💬 Ask me about Linux Operating Systems.
 (I'm a Distro Hopper :P)

 🌱 I’m currently learning Android Development, Programming in Java and more about Linux.

+🤔 I’m looking for help with learning REACT.